 Bachelor of Criminology and Justice

 USC’s Bachelor of Criminology and Justice has been designed with the input of the Queensland Police Service and gives you an authentic view of social problems that relate to law, justice and crime.
+Your degree will give you the skills you need to help the world understand the nature and causes of crime, and play a role in preventing it.

-Double degree programs – New in 2016
+Double degree programs

 Expand your career options and study one of three double degree programs.
 Choose from Bachelor of Laws / Bachelor of Criminology and Justice, Bachelor of Social Science (Psychology) / Bachelor of Criminology and Justice or Bachelor of Social Work / Bachelor of Criminology and Justice.

-Postgraduate programs in research
+Postgraduate research programs

 Suitably qualified candidates in this field can undertake higher degrees by research through the Master of Arts or Doctor of Philosophy programs.